cameronwp/hurtlingthrough.space/src/pages/posts/20200918-a-light-intro-to-emacs--my-scholarly-setup/index.md

 To understand how you can setup an IKE in Emacs, you have to start with Emacs basics.

 * **Keyboard Shortcuts**: Most keyboard shortcuts are combinations with prefix keys like, control, `C-`, and meta (alt), `M-`.
 The built-in tutorial that opens with Emacs is worth going through.
 There are [plenty of guides for learning Emacs](https://www.emacswiki.org/emacs/LearningEmacs) and an official [cheatsheet](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf).
-If you don't like the Emacs keyboard shortcuts, don't worry!
+If you don't like the default Emacs keyboard shortcuts, don't worry!
 You can change pretty much every single one.
 * **Frames**: [A system-level display](https://www.gnu.org/software/emacs/manual/html_node/emacs/Frames.html).
 What most other applications call a window.
 * **Buffers**: A thing with text in it.
 Usually a file but doesn't have to be.
 * **Windows**: A visible thing in the frame that renders 0+ buffers.
 One or more windows are visible at a time in Emacs.